CSS : Cascading Style Sheets

 - adjacent sibling combinator: Use the

-symbol to style elements that come directly after anotherh1 + p
++symbol to style elements that come directly after anotherh1 + pstyles the<p>elements that come right after a<h1>element

 Styles based on State: